jumidev/terraform-modules-auto-azurerm/database/postgresql_flexible_server_database/README.md

    path = "database/postgresql_flexible_server_database"
 }
 inputs = {
-   name = "The name which should be used for this Azure PostgreSQL Flexible Server Database..."
+   name = "Specifies the name of the PostgreSQL Database, which needs [to be a valid Postgr..."
    # server_id → set in component_inputs
 }
 component_inputs = {